USING IRONPRINT

 Dim pdf = renderer.RenderHtmlAsPdf(htmlContent)

-' Get the PrintDocument from the PDF
+' Get the print document from the PDF

 Dim printDoc = pdf.GetPrintDocument()

-' Set the printer name
+' Set the printer name (replace with your printer's actual name)

-printDoc.PrinterSettings.PrinterName = "Your Printer Name" ' Replace with your printer's name
+printDoc.PrinterSettings.PrinterName = "Your Printer Name"

-' Optional: Set other printer settings
+' Optional: Configure additional printer settings

-' printDoc.PrinterSettings.Copies = 2;
+' e.g., printDoc.PrinterSettings.Copies = 2;

-' printDoc.DefaultPageSettings.Landscape = true;
+' e.g., printDoc.DefaultPageSettings.Landscape = true;

-' Print the document
+' Send the document to the printer

 printDoc.Print()